danielharrell/does_music_move/does_music_move.md

-Or to summarize this solution to the problem in conclusion: we can only talk as if anything moved, much less as if music moved, insofar as the space we inhabit in talking that way makes complete sense of what we say, without any room for nonsense.
-And this is the space we inhabit right now: the space made possible by time.
-Thank you.
+Or to summarize this solution to the problem in conclusion: we can only talk as if *anything* moved, much less as if music moved, insofar as the space we inhabit in talking that way, makes complete sense of what we say, without any room for nonsense.
+And this is the space we inhabit right now: the space made possible by time.[^Acknowledgments]

+[^Scruton]: Roger Scruton, *The Aesthetics of Music*, p.
+244.

+[^Aristotle]: (Aristotle and Zuckerkandl reference here.)

+[^Zeno]: (Zeno reference here.)

+[^Calculus]: (Calculus reference here.)

+[^Bergson]: (Bergson reference here.)

+[^Dedekind]: (Dedekind reference here.)

+[^Acknowledgments]: This is a lecture that I delivered at the Annapolis campus of St. John's College on February
+15, 2013.
+I would like to thank Gabriela Hopkins for helping me improve the final draft with comments and conversation about earlier drafts. ---Daniel Harrell

 <!-- [Mention how we talk, in explaining the world, as
 if our inhabitance of it is a dream---a legacy